New Managers Can Be Better Coaches

 Five Ways New Managers Can Be Better Coaches

-The sooner new managers can be better coaches, the faster they will create high performance.
+The sooner new managers can be better coaches, the faster they will create higher performance.
 Here are five ways to fine tune your role as a coach to help your employees to continuously improve:

 1. Remember It’s Not About You

+The focus of effective coaching needs to be on the employee and the opportunity you can give them for reflecting, self-knowledge, and discovery.
 Effective new managers help their employees to find their own answers rather than providing the solution.

 2. Avoid Judgments